samkabir/Typescript/README.md

 ```
 In this case above, Typescript understands that 'x' is a number without me needing to write let x:number;

-Type Inference helps us by reducing boilerplate code, it makes the code cleaner and easier to write, it improves the developer experience and it helps catch type-related errors at compile time, improving code safety.
+Type Inference helps us by reducing boilerplate code, it makes the code cleaner and easier to write, it improves the developer experience and it helps catch type-related errors at compile time, improving our code safety.